-• Use of the simulation lab will be scheduled through the simulation team and faculty.
+- Use of the simulation lab will be scheduled through the simulation team and faculty. - Appointments must be made in advance through the simulation coordinator or staff, if the student would like to schedule time to practice skills.

 Supplies

 - A supply cart and medication cart with all basic supplies for all general scenarios are located in the simulation lab - Supplies from the supply cart must be opened carefully so they can be repackaged and used again if possible.